 Serve as a sounding board.

 “Make sure someone in the group is the psychologist,” Roby says. “ That person is going to help with the groom’s stress and mental health during this process because planning a wedding can be stressful.
-Having a calm voice within the groomsmen is always helpful.”
+Having a calm voice within the [groom's people] is always helpful.”

 Pick out attire (if asked).

-Modern culture places so much emphasis on a bride picking her wedding dress, but a groom’s attire is also a big deal.
-If he asks for opinions on what he and/or the rest of the groomsmen should wear, weigh in thoughtfully, respectfully, and with his best interests in mind.
-And if he asks you to help shop for a look, do so.
+If the grooms asks for opinions on what they or the rest of their party should wear, weigh in thoughtfully, respectfully, and with their best interests in mind.
+And if they ask you to help shop for a look, do so.

 Pick up attire (without being asked).